-Water Quality, Streams, Riparian Areas, and Wetlands
+Water Quality, Streams, Riparian Areas, and Wetlands Water Quality

-Water Quality

 Boulder Creek and Jones Creek are the two main streams that extend within and through the property.
-These streams are fed from a network of smaller tributary streams that are webbed throughout the site.
+These streams are fed by a network of smaller tributary streams that are webbed throughout the site.
 Both Boulder Creek and Jones Creek produce high quality water, which the City draws from during the winter months for municipal purposes.
-City water intake facilities are located at the southern end of both creeks, and the water is conveyed through existing pipes located under NE Boulder Creek Road and NE Jones Creek Road and then to the City of Camas.
+City water intake facilities are located at the southern end of both creeks, and the water is conveyed through existing underground pipes located in the vicinity of NE Boulder Creek Road and NE Jones Creek Road and then to the City of Camas.